CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 gcloud iam service-accounts keys create "key.json" --iam-account "{SERVICE_ACCOUNT_ADDRESS}"
 ```

-In order to save the credential, we need to convert the JSON file into a `base64` string and ultimately register it on repository secrets:
+In order to save the credential on GitHub repository, we need to convert the JSON file into a `base64` string and ultimately register it on repository secrets:

 ```bash
 GKE_SA_KEY=$(base64 -i key.json)